UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

 This is Lemma 3.6 in {{#cite Shu17}}.
 We follow a more direct route as we have already shown that quasicoherent idempotents are closed under homotopy.

+**Proof.** We have already seen that inclusion-retraction composites are quasicoherently idempotent, and since every split idempotent is homotopic to an inclusion-retraction composite we are done.

 ```agda
 module _